synapseinsights/tastespace-server/README.md

 2. `express` [express](https://expressjs.com/en/guide/routing.html) is the core framework for server and route creation (like Flask or Sanic)
 3. `firebase` [firebase](https://www.npmjs.com/package/firebase) is for database read/write operations
 4. `firebase-admin` [firebase-admin](https://www.npmjs.com/package/firebase-admin) is for database configuration and user authorization
+5. `morgan` simple server-side logging for requests and stuff
-5. `babel` and `babel-preset-env` these packages are for "transpiling", i.e. allowing us to write javascript using the most modern syntax (e.g. `import`) while allowing compatibility with various node versions that may not support the new syntax
+6. `babel` and `babel-preset-env` these packages are for "transpiling", i.e. allowing us to write javascript using the most modern syntax (e.g. `import`) while allowing compatibility with various node versions that may not support the new syntax

 ### Dependencies we might need?

 1. `cors` [cors](https://www.npmjs.com/package/cors) for cross-origin requests
-2. `ejs` [ejs](https://www.npmjs.com/package/ejs) for dynamic templating
 3. `body-parser` [body-parser](https://www.npmjs.com/package/body-parser) for parsing incoming request bodies

 ---